lukehedger/vitae/cv.md

 ## TL;DR

-I'm Luke - a software engineer determined to solve every problem collaboratively and elegantly.
+I'm Luke - a software engineer and engineering manager determined to solve every problem collaboratively and elegantly.
 I firmly believe in the power of simplicity and divergence.

-I build modern, scalable systems with predictable APIs and performant UIs.
+I build modern, scalable systems with event-driven APIs and performant UIs.

-My primary stack consists of: JavaScript, React, Node.js, Go, GraphQL, PostgreSQL and AWS.
+My primary stack consists of: TypeScript, Node.js, GraphQL and React/Next.js.
+My cloud of choice is AWS.

 You can checkout my portfolio at **[level-out.com](https://www.level-out.com/)** and **[github.com/lukehedger](https://github.com/lukehedger)**